 And you sit there and think, ‘That could never be me’.

 But the real truth is… it always could be.”

-After the success of reaching over 40 secondaries across London in 2019/2020 with ‘Captcha’ and ‘Written’, Little Fish is touring a new theatre production with a post-show workshop for year 9-11 pupils/students in March ‘21.
+After the success of reaching over 40 secondaries across London in 2019/2020 with ‘Captcha’ and ‘Written’, Little Fish is streaming with Zoom workshops a new theatre production with a post-show workshop for year 9-11 pupils/students in March ‘21.

-All performances & workshops will work within COVID-19 restrictions, social distancing and latest guidance.
+All performances & workshops will work within COVID-19 restrictions, social distancing, and the latest guidance.

 This project contributes to schools meeting the overarching Ofsted criteria for improving: